Reading Time: 5 minutes

 As Melissa Venditti writes in The Mindful Word: “When I play, I can feel the sensation of my fingers pressing against the keys or strings.
 I can become actively aware of my own emotional reaction to the music on a beat-by-beat basis.”

-Others have noted the meditative, relaxing effect playing music can have on their consciousness, a benefit of music study that may be particularly valuable to busy moms.
+Others have noted the meditative, relaxing effect playing music has on their consciousness, a benefit of music study that may be particularly valuable to busy moms.

-Parent Alyse Gamson’s story is similar to Gaea’s: she signed up for lessons after becoming “completely entranced” while sitting in on her son’s lessons, and now she enjoys the peace she has found in playing.
+Parent Alyse Gamson’s story is similar to Gaea’s.
+She signed up for lessons after becoming “completely entranced” while witnessing her son’s lessons.
+Now she enjoys the peace she’s found in playing.